Back to Blog

 What Causes Furnace Short Cycling & How to Fix It

-• Blower motor is failing: If your furnace or HVAC unit is older, the blower motor may have reached the end of its life.
+• The blower motor is failing: If your furnace or HVAC unit is older, the blower motor may have reached the end of its life.
 Without a working blower motor, the furnace won’t operate correctly.
-A simple test is to put your hand to one of the vents.
+A simple test is to put your hand up to one of the vents.
 When the system is running and you don’t feel any air coming out, there’s a decent chance the blower motor is the issue.

-Ensure Your Home is Prepared for Winter with Preventative Maintenance
+Ensure Your Home Is Prepared for Winter With Preventative Maintenance

 By investing in your furnace through preventative maintenance, you take the important step of ensuring no system issues come up before the temperature drops.
 We strive to take the hassle out of maintaining your furnace with Damiani’s Comfort Club Memberships.
-During the off seasons, our licensed HVAC technicians come in and perform tune-ups to ensure all systems are fully functioning and prepared for winter.

 Get your system up to speed for summer $119 Damiani's Deluxe AC Tune-Up

-Expires 02/28/25
+Expires 06/30/25

 Cannot be combined with other offers.